cmedianu/cm-oraemp-dotnet/README.md

 # OraEmp
 A Blazor Server Project based on the Oracle HR (Emp Dept) schema.
 I wrote it to help me understand and experiment with concepts described in C# and Blazor Youtube videos

-The [Code Wrinkles](https://www.youtube.com/c/Codewrinkles) and [Nick Chapsas](https://www.youtube.com/c/Elfocrash) have been very informative to me.
+The [Code Wrinkles](https://www.youtube.com/c/Codewrinkles) and [Nick Chapsas](https://www.youtube.com/c/Elfocrash) channels have been very informative to me.

 ### Development Notes: